garysye/DayVerge/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  DayVerge AKA DAYV

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Better searching for multiple-location trips.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  This app allows you to search around multiple locations on Yelp at the same time in order to plan multi-location trips.
+For example, you can enter multiple museums to visit, and then search for restaurants near each of those.
+Then, you can select multiple restaurants and look for more places around those.
+This enables you to scope out multiple possibilities for a full day trip or in other words, see how your day can verge.

 ## Problem ##
   > Describe the problem your product solves.
+  Yelp and other review sites only allow you to search near one location at a time and makes it difficult to save and compare different possible itineraries.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  My product allows you to save multiple locations, search them simultaneous, select more locatios and continue, giving you a side-by-side comparison at the end.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "See how your day can verge"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  As easy as it to do a regular yelp search.
+Enter your search term and location and select locations to add, and repeat.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "This has just revolutionized the way I plan out my trips and vacations!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+Go to our site and search for yourself.